-Landscape reports give you an overview of your IT landscape at a certain point of time or in a time frame, grouped by Business Capabilities Technical Stack or others.
-With the report views you can create color-coded heat maps of your landscapes.
+Landscape reports give you an overview of your IT landscape at a certain point in time or in a time frame, grouped by Business Capabilities, Tech Category, or others.
+With the report views, you can create color-coded heat maps of your landscapes.

 You can also switch between different views (e.g. Business Criticality, Functional Fit, and Technical Fit) to apply different color-coding to your matrix data set.